PlanktoScope/PlanktoScope/documentation/docs/community/contribute/tips-and-tricks.md

 ## Development OS

-On the Raspberry, we recommend using our developer image which is built upon [Raspberry Pi OS with desktop 64-bit](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit).
+You can find the latest build of PlanktoScope OS in [actions](https://github.com/PlanktoScope/PlanktoScope/actions/workflows/build-os-bookworm.yml?query=branch%3Amaster)

-You can find the latest build in [actions](https://github.com/PlanktoScope/PlanktoScope/actions/workflows/build-os-bookworm-dx.yml?query=branch%3Amaster)
+It is built upon [Raspberry Pi OS Lite 64-bit](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit).

 1. Choose the branch (e.g. `master`)
 2. Click on the most recent action in the table